No, Clipchamp cannot view or access video files you work with in our products.

 This means you have full control over what happens with your video files.

-When you're done recording and the video appears on the "Hooray we're done" page where you can save or share it, what happens when you click the Save button is that the converted video gets saved to your computer from the temporary browser folder it was stored in behind the scenes (once you save the video or refresh the app, those temp files get deleted).
+When you click the "Save" button after exporting, converting, or recording a video, what happens is that the video gets saved to a folder on your computer (of your choice) from the temporary browser folder it was stored in behind the scenes.
+Once you save the video or refresh the app, those temp files get deleted.

 The browser might still display a message that mentions "downloading" in it, though that's due to it being a standard text that we can't modify unfortunately to say something that would be more accurate in our case, for instance "saving video".

-You might also still see the videos you processed in Clipchamp's "Recover" section in your user dashboard.
-The videos we are able to show here are the ones that are still available temporarily in the browser but are not uploaded to our servers.
+You might also still see the videos you processed in Clipchamp Utilities "Recover" section in your user dashboard.
+The videos we are able to show here are the ones that are still available temporarily in your browser cache and they are not on our servers.
 After some time, the browser automatically deletes them from temporary local storage.